India court says Google cannot remove Disney app in tussle over in-app charges

 Disney's lawsuit is the latest and most high-profile challenge to Google's policy of imposing a "service fee" of 11-26 per cent on in-app payments in India.

-It introduced that after an antitrust directive ruled against Google's earlier 15-30 per cent fee and forced Google to allow third-party payments.
+It introduced that after an antitrust directive ruled against Google's earlier 15 per cent to 30 per cent fee and forced Google to allow third-party payments.
 Companies have argued that Google's new service fee system is just a cloaked version of its earlier system.

 Disney, which runs the popular Disney+ Hotstar streaming app in India, challenged Google's new billing system in a court in India's Tamil Nadu state.
 Its lawyers argued Google was threatening to remove the Hotstar app if it didn't comply with new payments system.